jusuhero/dots/readme.md

 <kbd>MOD</kbd> + <kbd>W</kbd> launches the wallpaper selector.
 You can select any wallpaper in `~/.wallpapers/`

 ![soos](resources/dotfiles-5.png)

+### Fish Shell
+I have recently started using the fish shell and quite like it so far.
+I'm planning on wrapping most scripts this setup uses (hyprland, waybar, utility etc.) into fish functions that can be found in `.config/fish/functions/`

 ### Feh
 This is a simple image viewer. `feh .` can be used to display images in the current folder in feh.
 It is integrated as default app for images in Thunar and vifm.